 From there it was the introduction of opera vocals and a lighter and much maligned album called Cold Lake.
 Tiffany and Michael Jackson shirts by now replaced the face paint and bullet belts.
 In a true Spinal Tap moment it is rumoured that the whole image check was a result of Warrior's girlfriend taking over the band's management.
 Michelle Fischer would also sing for the band.
 Not finding many fans into 'former death metal band-turned-commercial-complete-with-hair-spray', the gang quickly reverted to heaviness with Vanity/Nemesis but the damage was done.
 Vanity/Nemesis had featured Ron Marks once again.

-Fischer attempted to get a new deal via a new demo but nothing happened and the man formed a funk band before settling with Apollyon Sun (which was called Apollyon's Sun initially) - a proposed late Celtic Frost album was called Under Apollyon's Sun.
+Fischer attempted to get a new deal via a new demo, but nothing happened and the man formed a funk band before settling with Apollyon Sun (which was called Apollyon's Sun initially) - a proposed late Celtic Frost album was called Under Apollyon's Sun.
 A farewell compilation called Parched With Thirst Am I And Dying (adapted title from a Roman prayer) emerged in 1992.
 The band was promised a deal with BMG (distributors for Noise in North America) following Vanity/Nemesis, but this deal never materialized.

 Celtic Frost had threatened to come back throughout the years and Noise has, naturally, kept the re-releases flowing.
 Apollyon Sun, in the meanwhile, had not met with much success.
 This band actually participated in the Celtic Frost cover CD In Memory Of Celtic Frost in 1996!
-With the turn of the century, Fischer released an autobiographical book called Are You Morbid?
-Through Sanctuary Publishing, which had purchased Noise Records.
+With the turn of the century, Fischer released an autobiographical book called Are You Morbid? through Sanctuary Publishing, which had purchased Noise Records.
 S.O.D.’s 1999 album Bigger Than The Devil featured a song called Celtic Frosted Flakes which recounted the act’s career.

 While rumours of a reunion were at first denied by Fischer, the come-back was finally confirmed at the end of 2002.
 The band posted a new demo song online in the spring of 2003.
 The line-up was Tom G. Warrior, Martin Eric Ain and Reed St. Mark and Apollyon Sun's guitarist and producer Erol Unala.
 The latter would leave the band on the eve of the release of a comeback album in 2006 ostensibly due to personal and musical issues.
 After much negotiation and recording the band signed to Century Media in 2006 for a new album in the spring of that year, entitled Monotheist (the working title was Dark Matter Manifest).
 Drummer Reed St. Mark was not part of the line-up.
 He was reportedly not in shape either physically or psychologically.
 Hypocrisy’s Peter Tägtgren produced the album.
 Shows were scheduled for both sides of the Atlantic.
 The band announced the addition of Norwegian guitar player Anders Odden as a touring member in May.
 The guitarist had previously been a member of Mayhem and Satyricon.
 The band had to cancel several shows soon though following a case of kidney stones in Tom G. Warrior in May, 2006.
 V. Santura of Dark Fortress from Germany joined the band as touring guitarist in 2007.